Menu

 For example, put the copy machine in a separate space or have a central water cooler.
 A separate kitchen or break room can also give employees a reason to get up and a place to take a break without worrying about who will see them not working.

 If you have an open office plan, your employees may need places to focus and finish work without interruptions.
-If your setup has cubicles or desks near each other, designate private offices or meeting spaces that employees can sign up to use when they must work without distractions.
+Does your setup have cubicles or desks near each other?
+Then designate private offices or meeting spaces that employees can sign up to use when they must work without distractions.

 It’s long been known that lighting affects productivity and mood.
 In particular, the amount of natural light in your office can significantly impact health and productivity.
 According to the American Academy of Family Physicians, effective lighting can decrease depression and improve energy, mood and alertness.